-Statement by the Board of Directors
+Declaration of the Board of Directors

-Statement by the Board of Directors
+Declaration of the Board of Directors

-On 24 November 2022, the Board of Directors of CaixaBank S.A. (hereinafter "Caixa-Bank" or "the Entity") approved the update to the Corporate Policy for Managing and Controlling the Reliability of Information, which sets out how the information that the CaixaBank Group or its subsidiaries (hereinafter, together with CaixaBank, "the CaixaBank Group" or "the Group") discloses to the market is governed.
+The Board of Directors of CaixaBank S.A. (hereinafter "CaixaBank" or "the Entity") approves the Corporate Policy for Managing and Controlling the Reliability of Information, which sets out how the information that CaixaBank Group or its subsidiaries (hereinafter, together with CaixaBank, "CaixaBank Group" or "the Group") discloses to the market is governed.